-Depending on the particular circumstances, if child services has taken protective custody of a child, the process can be as follows:
+Depending on the circumstances, if child services has taken protective custody of a child, the process can be as follows:

 As you can see, the process is very complicated, but there are many opportunities to safeguard your rights.
-Once a child is declared Dependent, there is a very small appeal window that many people often miss.
+Once a child is declared Dependent, there is a very small appeal window that many often miss.

 Schedule a free consultation